gatsbyjs/gatsby/docs/docs/mdx/index.md

 [MDX][mdx] is Markdown for the component era.
 It lets you write JSX embedded inside Markdown.
-It’s a great combination because it allows you to use Markdown’s terse syntax (such as `# Heading`) for your content and JSX for more advanced, or reusable components.
+It's a great combination because it allows you to use Markdown's terse syntax (such as `# Heading`) for your content and JSX for more advanced, or reusable components.